There are 7 sure signs it’s time to replace your HVAC system. Here’s how to know.

 #3: You’re spending quite a bit on HVAC repairs.

-Regular maintenance and the occasional HVAC system repair is a normal part of home appliance upkeep.
+Regular maintenance, the annual HVAC service call, and occasional repair costs are a normal part of home appliance upkeep.

 But if you’re regularly spending cash on high-dollar repairs for your heater or air conditioner (or your AC isn’t working as well as it should), it’s in your best interest—and the best interest of your bank account—to invest those funds in a replacement instead.